Vincelee78/Project-3-wallBedsStore-React/README.md

 #### 6.1 Future Features To Implement:
-- A embedded video feature for users to watch how the wall bed is opened in its closed position.
+- An embedded video feature for users to watch how the wall bed is opened in its closed position.

  ## <a name="g">7.
 Credits and Acknowledgement</a>
 * Credits to https://www.qoo10.sg/shop/spacesaving for the company's vision and wall beds data.